RasaHQ/rasa/docs/docs/reference/rasa/jupyter.md

 - `model_path` - Path to a combined Rasa model.
 - `endpoints` - Path to a yaml with the action server is custom actions are defined.
 - `agent` - Rasa Core agent (used if no Rasa model given).
-- `interpreter` - Rasa NLU interpreter (used with Rasa Core agent if no Rasa model is given).